KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	.. container:: vulkan
 		:name: vulkan-id-1

-		If you'll be using Vulkan, download and install the latest `Vulkan SDK <https://www.lunarg.com/vulkan-sdk/>`_.
-Vulkan also supports rendering to both eye views with multiview. `Vulkan Multiview <https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_multiview.html>`_.
+		If you're using Vulkan, download and install the latest `Vulkan SDK <https://www.lunarg.com/vulkan-sdk/>`_.
+Vulkan supports rendering to both eye views with multiview. `Vulkan Multiview <https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_multiview.html>`_.

 	.. container:: opengl
 		:name: opengl-id-1

 		For this tutorial, we are using the 'gfxwrapper' for the OpenGL API found as a part of the `OpenXR-SDK-Source <https://github.com/KhronosGroup/OpenXR-SDK-Source>`_ reposity under ``src/common/``.
 It was originally developed by Oculus VR, LLC and The Brenwill Workshop Ltd.; this wrapper is written against the `OpenGL 4.3 <https://registry.khronos.org/OpenGL/specs/gl/glspec43.core.pdf>`_ specification.
 		If you want to use OpenGL stand-alone, you will need to use WGL to create a valid OpenGL Context for Microsoft Windows - `Creating an OpenGL Context WGL <https://www.khronos.org/opengl/wiki/Creating_an_OpenGL_Context_(WGL)>`_.
 You will also need to use a function loader like GLAD to access functions for OpenGL - `GLAD <https://glad.dav1d.de/>`_.
-OpenGL also supports rendering to both eye views with multiview - `OpenGL Multiview <https://registry.khronos.org/OpenGL/extensions/OVR/OVR_multiview.txt>`_.
+OpenGL supports rendering to both eye views with multiview - `OpenGL Multiview <https://registry.khronos.org/OpenGL/extensions/OVR/OVR_multiview.txt>`_.

 .. container:: linux
 	:name: linux-id-1

-	.. rubric:: Visual Studio Code for Linux
+	.. rubric:: Install Visual Studio Code

 	To install Visual Studio Code, go to `https://code.visualstudio.com/ <https://code.visualstudio.com/>`_ and click the "Download for Linux" button.

+	.. rubric:: Install CMake

 	Install the latest `CMake <https://cmake.org/download/>`_.
 This tutorial uses CMake with Visual Studio Code to build the project.

+	Now choose which graphics API you want to use, on the second row of tabs at the top of the page.
+For Linux you can either use OpenGL or Vulkan.

 	.. container:: vulkan
 		:name: vulkan-id-2

+		.. rubric:: Install the Vulkan SDK

-		If you'll be using Vulkan, download and install the latest `Vulkan SDK <https://www.lunarg.com/vulkan-sdk/>`_.
-Vulkan also supports rendering to both eye views with multiview, which simplifies the rendering code. `Vulkan Multiview <https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_multiview.html>`_.
+		If you want to use Vulkan, download and install the latest `Vulkan SDK <https://www.lunarg.com/vulkan-sdk/>`_.

 	.. container:: opengl
 		:name: opengl-id-2

 		For this tutorial, we are using the 'gfxwrapper' for the OpenGL API found as a part of the `OpenXR-SDK-Source <https://github.com/KhronosGroup/OpenXR-SDK-Source>`_ reposity under ``src/common/``.
 It was originally developed by Oculus VR, LLC and The Brenwill Workshop Ltd.; this wrapper is written against the `OpenGL 4.3 <https://registry.khronos.org/OpenGL/specs/gl/glspec43.core.pdf>`_ specification.
 		If you want to use OpenGL stand-alone, you will need to use GLX to create a valid OpenGL Context for Linux - `Tutorial: OpenGL 3.0 Context Creation (GLX) <Tutorial:_OpenGL_3.0_Context_Creation_(GLX)>`_.
 You will also need to use a function loader like GLAD to access functions for OpenGL - `GLAD <https://glad.dav1d.de/>`_.
-OpenGL also supports rendering to both eye views with multiview, which simplifies the rendering code. `OpenGL Multiview <https://registry.khronos.org/OpenGL/extensions/OVR/OVR_multiview.txt>`_.

 .. container:: android
 	:name: android-id-1